Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A statement of your interest in the position and the company

-I am certain that my qualifications and work experience make me a suitable candidate for this role.
-I would welcome the opportunity to discuss further with you about the ways I can be a valuable asset for your group.
+I am confident that my qualifications and experience make me a strong candidate for this role.
+I would appreciate the opportunity to talk with you more regarding how I could contribute the team.

 Sincerely,